New England Clam Chowder

 New England clam chowder in a white bowl.

-There’s nothing fancy about the recipe, because chowder is basically a simple food, made at home by hungry people everywhere.
+There’s nothing fancy about this creamy New England Clam Chowder recipe, because chowder is basically a simple food made at home by hungry people everywhere.
 New Englanders love making this seafood stew at home, often using razor clams, littlenecks, or the catch of the day.

 But delicious homemade clam chowder from scratch doesn’t have to use fresh clams or any hard-to-find ingredients!
-No clam digging or shucking required with this recipe, because canned clams work beautifully.
-Keep some in the pantry when you get the urge.
+No ocean-side living, clam digging, or shucking required with this recipe, because canned clams work beautifully.
+Keep some tender clams in the pantry when you get the urge.

 Recipe ingredients